-3.2 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) There were no sites regulated under CERCLA.
+3.1.1 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)

+There were no sites regulated under CERCLA.
 Proper public comment periods have been observed for former site restoration activities.
 The Community Advisory Group (CAG), formed in May 1994, was and is the primary vehicle for public input to these activities.
 The CAG has been inactive over the past several years.
-The most recent interaction with CAG members includes a letter regarding the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and a letter regarding the Laboratory's support of the Special Exposure Cohort Petition for employees who worked at the Laboratory from 1942-1955.
-EEOICPA's mission is to deliver benefits to eligible employees and former employees of the DOE, its contractors and subcontractors or to certain survivors of such individuals, as provided in the EEOICPA.
+The most recent interaction with CAG members includes a letter regarding the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and a letter regarding the Laboratory's support of the Special Exposure Cohort Petition for employees who worked at the Laboratory from 1942 to the present.
+EEOICPA's mission is to deliver benefits to eligible employees and former employees of the DOE. its contractors and subcontractors or to certain survivors of such individuals, as provided in the EEOICPA.

-3.3 Resource Conservation and Recovery Act (RCRA)
+3.1.2 Resource Conservation and Recovery Act (RCRA)

 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2016, the Laboratory had one active RCRA generator identification number and two inactive generator identification numbers (see the summary table in Section 3.17).
+In 2017, the Laboratory had one active RCRA generator identification number and two inactive generator identification numbers (see the summary table 4.4-1).
 Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
 A SQG is defined as generating 100 to 1000 kg/month of non-acutely hazardous waste and/or </= 1.0 kg/month of acutely hazardous waste.
+The SIF due to its location and generation rate is categorized as a Very Small Quantity Generator (VSQG).
+VSQGs are defined as generating less than 100kg/month of non-acutely hazardous waste and less than 1kg/month of acutely hazardous waste.

-In calendar year 2016, 1,101 kg of hazardous waste was properly disposed of through a contracted vendor.
-Figure 3.3-1 shows the RCRA hazardous waste generation over the past several years.
+In calendar year 2017, 1,249 kg of hazardous waste was properly disposed of through a contracted vendor from the main campus EPA ID and the VSQG.
+Figure 3.1.2-1 shows the RCRA hazardous waste generation over the past several years.

-Figure 3.3-1 RCRA Waste Generation
+Figure 3.1.2-1 RCRA Waste Generation

-The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites because waste is no longer generated at these sites.
+The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "nongenerator" sites because waste is no longer generated at these sites.